openpowerquality/docusaurus/docs/cloud-installation.md

 LETSENCRYPT_STAGING_MODE=0
 ```

-Finally, invoke the `init-letsencrypt.sh` script and following the prompts.
+Finally, invoke the `init-letsencrypt.sh` script and follow the prompts.
 The output should be nearly identical to
 that of the test run that was performed earlier:

 ```shell